avrgeek/avrgeek.github.io/info/security.md

 Useful article at [Open Source Replacement for Security Software](http://www.datamation.com/security/65-open-source-replacements-for-security-software-1.html)  Packages I found interesting (mostly untested by myself unless otherwise stated)

   * Security Scanners:
+    * [GovReady Github](https://github.com/GovReady): An entire Government sponsored site that integrates open source tools into government standards.
+Policies for CentOS and Ubuntu exist, as well as a lot of other resources.
     * [OpenSCAP](http://www.open-scap.org/page/Main_Page): Open source tool to read and evaluate system security based on SCAP standards
     * [Lynis](http://wiki.ipfire.org/en/addons/lynis/start):  Another security scanner for Linux/Unix systems, focusing around common standards and best practices.
 Seems far easier to install and configure than OpenSCAP.
 However, I have not tested either at this point.
   * [Endian](http://www.endian.com): Appliance for security and hotspot management